meteor/meteor/content/index.md

 Similarly, gaps in the platform highlighted by the guide can often be plugged by **community packages**; we hope that if you see an opportunity to improve the Meteor workflow by writing a package, that you take it!
 If you're not sure how best to design or architect your package, reach out on the forums and start a discussion.

-<h3 id="future">Future additions</h3>

-The Meteor Guide will never be done.
-In particular, it will be updated with new features released in every Meteor version.
-The current release targets Meteor 1.2.x.
-There are a few more articles we will add in the coming weeks to align with the Meteor 1.3 release, which will bring ECMAScript module support, seamless NPM integration, improved integration and unit testing, and better mobile features:

-1. Application structure
-2. Testing
-3. Code style and linting
-4. Forms and user input
-5. Mobile apps

-<h2 id="learning-more">Other Meteor resources</h2>

-1. The place to get started with Meteor is the [official tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app).

-2. [Stack Overflow](http://stackoverflow.com/questions/tagged/meteor) is the best place to ask (and answer!) technical questions.
-Be sure to add the meteor tag to your question.

-3. Visit the [Meteor discussion forums](https://forums.meteor.com) to announce projects, get help, talk about the community, or discuss changes to core.

-4. The [Meteor docs](https://docs.meteor.com) is the best place to find the core API documentation of the platform.

-5. [Atmosphere](https://atmospherejs.com) is the repository of community packages designed especially for Meteor.

-6. The [projects](https://www.meteor.com/projects) section of the Meteor website describes the projects that make up the Meteor platform.